ConniBuschmann/psy112/book/2_models/1_Model_selection.md

 ```
 The abess algorithm evaluates all possible combinations of our 9 predictors and automatically selects the best subset based on internal criteria (e.g., minimizing BIC).
 In our case, it selected just two predictors: `CAtBat` and `Assists`

-´abess´ already includes every step — so you don't need to perform cross-validation separately for example.
+You can also implement Best Subset Selection manually using the `mlxtend` library.
+Unlike abess, this approach allows you to explicitly control and understand what’s happening at each step of the selection process.

-If you want more control over the process (e.g., custom evaluation metrics, manual cross-validation), you can also implement Best Subset Selection manually using `mlxtend`.
+In the following example, we evaluate all possible feature combinations from 1 to 9 predictors and identify the best subset based on cross-validated R² performance.

 ```{code-cell}
 from sklearn.linear_model import LinearRegression